Speech

 More than just a taste organ, the tongue is a complex system of muscles that grant us the ability to move food around in the mouth when eating and swallowing.

+When it comes to breathing, it regulates airflow, essential for the body's oxygenation.
 In speech, the tongue's agility enables sound articulation and clear communication.
 It also shapes facial growth in children, affecting oral health.